guardian/interactive-visual-story-template/README.md

 <pre><code>http://interactive.guim.co.uk/templates/visual-story/1.1/boot.js</code></pre>
 In the alt field, add the following line replacing [SPREADSHEET] with the key you used above to create the preview link.
 <pre><code>key=[SPREADSHEET]</code></pre>

+Note: You have to publish the spreadsheet via the <a href='https://visuals.gutools.co.uk/docs/'>Visuals docs tool</a> for the project to show up on the site - or for edits to be reflected on the site.
+Go to the page, click publish next to the spreadsheet you created.

 ###Media grid bookmarklet